hpbuniat/jquery-popunder/README.markdown

 jquery-popunder
 =====

-**jquery-popunder** is a jquery-plugin to create popunders in major browsers.
+**jquery-popunder** is a jquery-plugin to create popunder in major browsers.

 Usage
 -----

-Popunders are popups which are opened in the background of a browser-window.
+Popunder are popups which are opened in the background of a browser-window.
 This script will only work, if the popunder is opened on a user-generated event (e.g. click or submit).

 For examples, take a look at the index.html.